 When you power it up for the first time, don't forget to set the LCD contrast by adjusting the 10 kΩ variable trimmer resistor.
 Once you have done this you will not need to readjust it.
 Failure to to this may cause you to think that the LCD display is not working.

 If you decide to implement the experimental power/reset switch functions then you will need to connect IRK!'s PWR and RST pins in parallel with your PC's Power and Reset switches.
 This is pretty easy because the Power and Reset switch cables on most PCs connect to a header on the motherboard.
 What you have to do is redirect these cables to IRK!'s header pins, and then make up another pair of cables and connect them between IRK! and your motherboard PWR and RST header pins.
 The connectors that you should use on the ends of each cable are Harwin M20-1060200 2.54 mm pitch rectangular housings with Harwin M20-1180046 female crimp contacts crimped to the end of each wire.
 You can usually harvest these from an old PC.

-Note that polarity is important!
+Note that polarity is important when using 2N7000 FETs!
 This is not intuitive because although a switch does not have polarity, the circuit on your PC's motherboard that senses the switch action has a ground pin and a sense pin.
 The sense pin will be kept weakly high (above ground) by your motherboard.
 Pressing the power button, for example, will short the PWR+ sense pin to ground (the PWR- pin), causing your motherboard to begin the power up cycle.
 But the 2N7000 FETs that IRK! has in parallel with the switches each have a reverse diode built into them, so if you connect the cables the wrong way around it would be the same as constantly pressing the power and/or reset buttons!
 Not good.